 Stories, ideally, should be added in the context of a "requirement".
 You can add one or many in the right panel of a requirement in the STORIES tab.

-Releases are only available if the Space is Pro and you are using Release and Version Management.
+- Releases are available if you are using Release and Version Management.